BULA!

 Carl, one couple was named Charles & Susan!-his parents names).
 There was

-an Indian couple on board from LA, a girl from Rome and her husband from
+an Indian couple on board from LA, a girl from

 that afternoon, 5 more Californians boarded- 3 from SF.